RustemZ/demo-vaadin-crud/README.md

 For example I wanted to use theme LUMO.DARK.
 But [Hot-Table](http://handsontable.github.io/hot-table/) looks ugly with this theme.
 When I tried to change styles I discovered that it is not so simple with web components.
 First advice for changing styles was to made fork from [Hot-Table](http://handsontable.github.io/hot-table/) and make changes of style inside this new fork.
 Second workaround for changing styles was changing styles on Shadow DOM  of [Hot-Table](http://handsontable.github.io/hot-table/).
 But this advice is more appropriate for JavaScript than for Vaadin.

-I planed to made CRUD operations for [Hot-Table](http://handsontable.github.io/hot-table/).
-But I did not found how to attach a event listener on Hot-table events.
+I planed to made CRUD operations for [Hot-Table](http://handsontable.github.io/hot-table/).But I did not found how to attach a event listener on Hot-table events.
 At least their site is silent on it.
 So during my time limit I could not found solution for this problem.

 But what make me really unsatisfied is integration tests.
 I planed to use TestBench.
 But I simply could not run my integration test with my configuration of Spring Boot and Vaadin.
 By documentation everything is easy.
 And it should be easy.
 But it was not.
 I get this exception during running of integration test.
 ```org.apache.maven.plugin.MojoExecutionException: Spring application did not start before the configured timeout (30000ms'```
 Inside source code of ```org.springframework.boot.maven.StartMojo.waitForSpringApplication```